- You are here:

 Wildlife

-Despite poaching problems, there is still quite a bit of wildlife in Mwabvi.
-Lion, leopard and buffalo are still present but animals are skittish and numbers are low.
+Despite poaching problems, there is still some wildlife in Mwabvi.
+Leopard, buffalo and possibly lion are still present in the reserve, but animals are skittish and numbers are low.
 Sightings are hit-and-miss, especially since the road network is very limited.
-If you spend a couple of days, you’re likely to see some antelope such as impala, greater kudu and possibly sable.
-Vervet monkeys, yellow baboons and warthogs are also often seen.
+If you spend a couple of days in Mwabvi, you’re likely to see some antelope such as impala, greater kudu and possibly sable.
+Vervet monkeys, yellow baboon and warthogs are also likely.

 Scenery

 Mwabvi covers a stunning tract of untrammeled wilderness.
-Wooded hills are interrupted by rocky outcrops and little streams in valleys and gorges, as well as the Mwabvi River after which the park is named.
+Wooded hills are interrupted by rocky outcrops and little streams in valleys and gorges.
+The Mwabvi River, after which the park is named, also flows through the reserve.

 Weather & Climate